 The same principle applies to musical instruments and other equipment used for activities within the school, which belong to the pupil, but are brought into the school.
-Parents should be aware that if such equipment is left in school, it is done at the pupil/parents' own risk.
+Parents should be aware that if some at the pupil/parents' own risk.